New personal mark

 New mark color

-two-color version of the logo
+Two-color version of the logo

 The color of the shapes that connect the first diagonal stroke of the “w” to the middle diagonal stroke can be changed to create an illusion of depth.
 Not only that, but it provides an opportunity to play with color.
 I can see this being a cool effect at larger sizes.